YashisReady/Lyriks-Music-Website/README.md

 # Lyriks-Music-Website
-A casual website to where you can listen to your favourite tracks
+A casual website where you can listen to your favourite tracks